Academy

 💡 While we're on the topic, bookmark these two resources for later:

-In a nutshell, putting together a PR strategy consists of these five elements:
+In a nutshell, a PR strategy consists of five elements:

 1. Communication